YasinBehlim/budget-planner/README.md

 # budget-planner
-it’s clear, includes “Pakistan” for SEO relevance, and describes the main function.
+A simple, interactive budget planning tool for Pakistan and accross the world users with calculator and tips.